 - Only publish information that can be traced back to the origin.

-- Abstain from using any kinds of disloyal means to achieve any photographs.
+- Abstain from using any kind of disloyal means to achieve any photographs.

 - Never pay sources or subjects for anything.

 - Treat subjects with respect and dignity.
 And, always abstain from intruding on private moments of grief.
-However, in the case of justifiable and pressing reason, he/she can make it public.
+However, in the case of justifiable and pressing reasons, he/she can make it public.

 - Never interfere with an event.
 Also, shouldn’t attempt to change the event’s course.

 - Never set up a situation for any dishonest purpose.

 - Always share all information with the editor all information to avoid wrongful or misinterpretation use.

 - To avoid any editorial misuse, he/she should choose publications with care.

 A photojournalist needs to have the best camera.
 Because they need to carry it all the time.
 Besides, it should be comfortable and highly configured.
 So, photographers can take any picture anytime.
 Here, we are going to talk about some cameras that are award winners for photojournalism.